Getting New Jersey Back to Work

 According to the Department of Labor, the number of lost payroll jobs since the recession’s start in late 2007 exceeds 7 million.
 A third of today's jobless have been unemployed for more than six months.
 That is a post-World War II high.

-While the nation’s “official” unemployment rate stands at over 6 percent, the "underemployment" rate is much higher.
+While the nation’s “official” unemployment rate stands at approximately 6 percent, the "underemployment" rate is much higher.
 Some estimates put it above 20 percent if you count the officially unemployed plus all part-time workers who want full-time jobs as well as job-seekers who dropped completely out of the job market.

 In turn, new proposed taxes, the likely expiration of existing tax cuts, and red tape are discouraging the creation of new jobs!